Frequently Asked Questions

-Pet sitting visits are general care check-ins that may include feeding, letting out & playtime (if applicable), pet clean up, companionship, mental & physical exercise, and home oversight.
+Pet sitting visits are general care check-ins that may include feeding, letting out or walking & playtime (if applicable), pet clean up, companionship, mental & physical exercise, and home oversight.
 Pet sitting visits can also be customized to best suit your pet’s personality and needs.

 What is a vacation visit?

 Vacation visits work both ways—for locals that vacate Florida to travel, and those who are vacationing in Florida from elsewhere!
 Vacation visits can take place in the client’s home, or at the visiting client’s hotel or vacation home.
-Both options include services similar to pet sitting visits, however, local clients benefit from my complimentary “lived in” service.
+Both options include services similar to pet sitting visits, however, local clients benefit from our complimentary “lived in” service.
 This service includes: light & blind adjustments, mail/package collection, plant care, general home oversight, and other security and home care measures.

 What is overnight pet sitting?

 Overnight pet sitting is similar to vacation visits, except JND arrives around dinner and spends the night with your pet.
 We feed the pets breakfast and provide morning walks/care.
 This service allows your pet to have one on one interaction with a professional, and eliminates the stress of kennels or catching an illness from other pets.
 Pets are able to maintain their feeding and sleeping routine in the comfort of their own home.
 The client comes home to a happy, stress-free pet, without the worry of transportation to and from a kennel.

 Does JND provide boarding?

 No. Our sitters come to you.
 JND is an in-home professional pet sitting company, which means we care for your pets in the comfort of your own home.
 Clients come home to a well-adjusted pet, on their own schedule, in their familiar environment.

 I had a bad experience with another dog walker/pet sitter.
 What can I expect from JND?